martinmugnier/martinmugnier.github.io/_pages/about.md

     <ul>
       <li> December 13-15, 2021: I gave an online talk on "Unobserved Clusters of Time-Varying Heterogeneity in Nonlinear Panel Data Models" at the 2021 European Winter Meetings of the Econometric Society, Spain. </li>
       <li>September 29, 2021: a NEW VERSION of our paper <a href="https://arxiv.org/abs/2009.08108">"Fixed Effects Binary Choice Models with Three or More Periods"</a> with <a href="https://faculty.crest.fr/xdhaultfoeuille/">X. D'Haultfœuille</a> and <a href="http://www.crest.fr/ses.php?user=2986">L. Davezies</a> is now on arXiv.</li>
-      <li>September 28, 2021: I gave a talk on "Identification and (Fast) Estimation of Nonlinear Panel Models with Additively Separable Two-Way Fixed Effects" at CREST internal Microeconometrics Seminar, FR</li>
+      <li>September 28, 2021: I gave a talk on "Identification and (Fast) Estimation of Nonlinear Panel Models with Additively Separable Two-Way Fixed Effects" at CREST Microeconometrics Seminar, FR</li>
       <li>September 16-18, 2021: I gave a talk on "Identification and (Fast) Estimation of Nonlinear Panel Models with Additively Separable Two-Way Fixed Effects" at the Bristol Econometric Study Group, UK.</li>
       <li>July 1-3, 2021: I gave an online talk at the 2021 China Meeting of the Econometric Society (CMES 2021, virtual).</li>
       <li>June 22-25, 2021: I gave an online talk at the 2021 IAAE conference.</li>